 - .1 Buildings are to address the street by having at least one habitable room window facing the street. - .2 Building design, roof form, detailing and materials visible from public areas and adjoining properties are not to be in strong visual contrast with the character of attractive neighbouring buildings. - .3 The incorporation of open frame construction elements is encouraged particularly where building facades face streets and parks, in order to create an architecture which softens the visual impact of the building, enhances the streetscape and responds to the climate and lifestyle of South-East Queensland.
 In particular, the use of verandahs, terraces, balconies, and pergolas is encouraged.
-Building designs incorporating projecting elements such as front rooms, bay windows, entry porticos and articulated plan forms are also encouraged in order to achieve interesting elevational treatments. - For all lots fronting Copeland Drive, the building façade facing that street is .4 to be designed as the front address of the property and incorporated with the following building elements: - (i) an entry portico; - predominantly habitable room windows facing the street; (ii) - at least one of the following open-framed construction elements for (iii) a minimum of 50% of the total width of the dwelling: - (a) verandah; - terrace with a pergola over; (b) - (c) balcony; and - at least one of the following additional features: (iv) - bay window; (a) - (b) articulated feature window;
+Building designs incorporating projecting elements such as front rooms, bay windows, entry porticos and articulated plan forms are also encouraged in order to achieve interesting elevational treatments. - .4 Carports and garages are to be designed to be compatible with the dwelling design, and for premium villa, courtyard and premium courtyard (frontages less than 20 metres), the maximum width is limited to a double garage or carport.
+A carport, where provided, is to have solid timber supports (ie. minimum 125mm x 125mm), or brick or masonry piers to match the dwelling.

-- other building recesses and projections incorporating a (c) minimum 2-metre articulated plan form. - .5 Carports and garages are to be designed to be compatible with the dwelling design, and for premium villa, courtyard and premium courtyard (frontages less than 20 metres), the maximum width is limited to a double garage or carport.
-A carport, where provided, is to have solid timber supports (ie. minimum 125mm x 125mm), or brick or masonry piers to match the dwelling. - .6 Sheds greater than 9 square metres in area are to meet the building setback requirements for all lot types.
+- .5 Sheds greater than 9 square metres in area are to meet the building setback requirements for all lot types.
 The design, appearance and materials of these sheds are to complement the appearance of the main dwelling by meeting the requirements for building materials and colours of a main dwelling (refer Clause 8.1.8).
-Unfinished metal sheds of any size are not permitted. - .7 The form and design of roofs are to have a residential character and complement the architecture of the dwellings.
+Unfinished metal sheds of any size are not permitted. - .6 The form and design of roofs are to have a residential character and complement the architecture of the dwellings.
 A minimum roof pitch of 25 degrees is to apply for all housing.
 Flat roofs are not permitted, unless they form a minor element of the roof form.
-Vaulted and other roof forms are to be considered on their merits by Council in consultation with the principal developer. - .8 In addition to the roof design requirements of Clause 8.1.7.7, the roof form of all dwellings fronting Copeland Drive is to be predominantly hipped in profile with any alternative roof forms to be considered on their merits by Council in consultation with the principal developer. - .9 Ground level open type pergolas may be built abutting any side boundary.
-No part of any such structure abutting a side boundary is to be attached to the wall of an adjoining building. - .10 All buildings and structures are to be of good quality materials, fixtures, workmanship and finish. - .11 Architectural and landscape design is to achieve a high standard of design for climate effects, soil conditions, and overall harmony and cohesion.
+Vaulted and other roof forms are to be considered on their merits by Council in consultation with the principal developer. - .7 Ground level open type pergolas may be built abutting any side boundary.
+No part of any such structure abutting a side boundary is to be attached to the wall of an adjoining building. - .8 All buildings and structures are to be of good quality materials, fixtures, workmanship and finish. - .9 Architectural and landscape design is to achieve a high standard of design for climate effects, soil conditions, and overall harmony and cohesion.

-Building Colours and Materials 8.1.8
+8.1.8 Building Colours and Materials

-- .1 Bright colours (eg. red, yellow, violet and pink), highly reflective finishes (eg. unfinished metal), and colours and finishes which are otherwise unsympathetic (eg. discordant patterns) are not permitted as major colours for roof, wall, garage door and other major vertical surfaces such as front courtyard walls and secondary street frontage walls. - .2 Roof, wall and garage door colours are to be selected to be complementary.
+- .1 Bright colours (eg. red, yellow, violet and pink), highly reflective finishes (eg. unfinished metal), and colours and finishes which are otherwise unsympathetic (eg. discordant patterns) are not permitted as major colours for roof, wall, garage door and other major vertical surfaces such as front courtyard walls and secondary street frontage walls. - .2 Roof, wall and garage door colours are to be selected to be complementary. - .3 Colour accents, including brighter or stronger colours, are acceptable only on detailed building elements such as window and door frames, gutters, fascias and downpipes. - .4 The major wall materials are to be one or a combination of the following: - (i) Rendered or bagged and painted masonry; - (ii) Fibre cement with rendered and painted texture finish; - (iii) Facebrick; - (iv) Painted or stained weatherboard; or

-- .3 Colour accents, including brighter or stronger colours, are acceptable only on detailed building elements such as window and door frames, gutters, fascias and downpipes. - .4 The major wall materials are to be one or a combination of the following: - (i) Rendered or bagged and painted masonry; - (ii) Fibre cement with rendered and painted texture finish; - (iii) Facebrick; - (iv) Painted or stained weatherboard; or - Stone or prefinished materials provided they have a natural appearance. (v)
+(v) Stone or prefinished materials provided they have a natural appearance.